google/applied-machine-learning-intensive/v2/06_other_models/07_xgboost/slides.md

 # Boosting

 <!--
 The 'boost' part of the XGBoost hints that the algorithm uses a boosting algorithm.
 Boosting simply means that the algorithm works in stages.
 It first builds a model and tries to make predictions.
-The best predictions are kept as part of the model and the underperforming predictions are used to train a second model on the lower-quality outputs.
-Now, the best predications are kept and a third model is traiend on the underpredicting portions, and so on.
+The best predictions are kept as part of the model, and the underperforming predictions are used to train a second model on the lower-quality outputs.
+Now, the best predictions are kept, and a third model is trained on the underpredicting portions, and so on.

 -->